Person-Centered Approaches in Schools and Transition (PCAST)

 Project staff provide multiple and ongoing learning opportunities through a variety of collaborative activities and practices including direct demonstrations so that training participants can learn about, experience, and practice person-centered approaches in school and during the critical process of planning for effective supports for students.
 These efforts serve to build capacity within schools to positively impact outcomes for students.
 Project staff work closely with educators as they plan and innovate specific strategies to that end.

 This differs from a “system-centered” model, which is fundamentally deficit-based and is frequently found in systems that provide paid services and supports to people.
-In this kind of deficit-based approach, people are assessed and evaluated to identify deficiencies so that treatment plans can be developed based on that information.
-Many people tend to be placed into services together in groups according to shared deficiencies and labels.
-Furthermore, to address people’s deficiencies, these systems often provide a fixed menu of services.
+In this kind of deficit-based approach people are assessed and evaluated to identify deficiencies so that treatment plans can be developed based on that information.
+People tend to be placed into services together according to like deficiencies and labels.
+Furthermore, it is often a fixed menu of services that defines how those deficiencies are addressed.

-This process includes discovering the student’s gifts and passions, identifying what is most important to the student, establishing what supports work best for the student, and expressing the shared vision that the student and their allies have for the future.
-Using this vision as a guide, supporters better understand how to build on existing strengths and overcoming specific barriers that might impede the attainment of the student’s vision.
+This process includes discovering gifts and passions, identifying what is most important to each student, establishing what supports work best for a given student, and expressing the shared vision that the student and their allies have for the future.
+Using that vision as a guide, supporters better understand how to build on existing strengths and overcoming specific barriers that might impede that vision.
 Person-centered approaches result in decisions, goals, and outcomes that are more targeted, relevant, and specific to the student.

 Person-Centered Thinking describes the everyday use of the skills and tools used in person-centered planning.
 The project is designed to support schools in applying the broad use of these skills by all educators in all settings.
 When used in this way, person-centered thinking serves to positively impact the culture and climate of classrooms, schools, and systems.